StevenWongChess/VE280/README.md

 In one word, old RC classes for knowledges and new RC/labs for practice.

+If you are interested in strict type system and **formal verification**.
+You can start with [Software Foundation Volumn 1](https://softwarefoundations.cis.upenn.edu/lf-current/Preface.html).
+This course is also [CSE-505](https://sites.google.com/cs.washington.edu/cse-505-18au/home) available online.
+[Standard Library](https://coq.inria.fr/library/index.html) for Coq can be found here.
+You can also have a better understanding of Coq through [Youku](https://v.youku.com/v_show/id_XMzIzOTkyMDI4NA==).

 #### Honor Code

 Pls respect the honor code and NEVER reuse these code.